 Nest Bedding offers a 500-night free trial.
-This means you get more than a year to try out the mattress, and if you decide you do not like it you can return it for a full refund.
+This means people get more than a year to try out the mattress, and if they decide they do not like it they can return it for a full refund.

-They do suggest that you try the mattress out for at least a couple weeks – ideally a month- before deciding, so you and the mattress can adjust to the proper support.
+They do suggest that people try the mattress out for at least a couple weeks – ideally a month- before deciding, so they can adjust to the proper support.

 This mattress stands out in its simplicity and its firmness.
 It is straightforward in its construction and use of high-quality materials.
 Made completely with foam and a cooling layer, this mattress will most likely be a good fit for those who sleep on their stomachs.

-Based on my experience, the Aloha Sleep mattress could be a great fit for a stomach or back sleeper who is looking for an affordable but durable and supportive mattress delivered right his/her door.
+Based on my experience, the Aloha Sleep mattress could be a great fit for a stomach or back sleeper who is looking for an affordable but durable and supportive mattress delivered right to their door.

-Their 500 night trial period and warranty periods allow you to give the mattress a try for over a year before deciding if it’s the right fit for you.
+Their 500-night trial period and warranty periods allow people to give the mattress a try for over a year before deciding if it’s the right fit for them.